310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Midori %}
-……
+…………
 {% endbubble %}

 {% bubble Chiaki %}
-Wh--?!
+Wh—?!
 T-Takamine?
 Takamine-kun, could you please not shove that giant eyeball in my face…?[^2]

 We made them ourselves, so I know it’s fake and all, but it’s seriously creepy-looking…!
 {% endbubble %}